Dynamics of ranking: Results

 where $\p0 = N_0 / N$ is the length of the ranking list relative to system size (see \srefsi{4}).
 In order to fit the model to each empirical ranking list, we obtain $N_0$ from the data and approximate $N = N_{T-1}$ as the number of distinct elements ever seen in the list during the observation period $T$, thus fixing $\p0$ (values for all datasets in \tsrefsi{1}{2}).
 The remaining free parameters $\ptau$ and $\pnu$ (regulating the mechanisms of displacement and replacement) come from numerically solving \esref{eq:flux}{eq:openness} with $F$ and $\mod$ fixed by the data (\fref{fig:figure2}c and \fref{fig:figure1}b; for model fitting see \srefsi{5}).
-These simple generative mechanisms of flux are enough to recover the behavior of ranking lists as quantified by $\Prxt$ and $\Cr$ (\fref{fig:figure2}d): When rank flux is low, both the top and bottom of the list are similarly stable and rank dynamics is mostly driven by an interplay between Lévi walks and diffusion.
+The approximations in \esref{eq:flux}{eq:openness} introduce a small bias in the estimation of $\ptau$ (\frefsi{18}).
+Despite this bias, the simple generative mechanisms of flux in the model are enough to recover the behavior of ranking lists as quantified by $\Prxt$ and $\Cr$ (\fref{fig:figure2}d and \frefsi{19}): When rank flux is low, both the top and bottom of the list are similarly stable and rank dynamics is mostly driven by an interplay between Lévy walks and diffusion.
 As systems become more open, however, this symmetry gets broken due to a growing flux of elements at the bottom of the ranking list (see \frefsi{4}).
 Regardless of whether we rank people or animals, words or countries, the pattern of stability across a ranking list is accurately emulated by random mechanisms of flux that disregard the microscopic details of the individual system.

 The characterization of flux in ranking lists with mechanisms of displacement and replacement of elements reveals regimes of dynamical behavior that are not apparent from the data alone (\fref{fig:figure3}).
 By rescaling the fitted parameter values of the model as